MatthewKaes/Perimortem/README.md

 ## Supported Editors

 Perimortem has built in support for VSCode.
-To run OOTB you'll need the following extensions:
+To run "out of the box" the following extensions are suggested:

 * `Bazel - The Bazel Team`
 * `C/C++ - Microsoft`